zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 ### Name preparation

-The objectives of the name preparatio are
+The objectives of the name preparation are

 1. Create consistent representation of the same zone name, and
 2. Convert other "full stop" characters to FULL STOP, and